Titien Sumarni: Illness and death

 On 7 August 1959, Sumarni, reportedly in a state of depression, was seen walking barefoot through the streets of Bandung, causing a traffic jam.
 She walked seven kilometers wearing a pink shirt and black bottoms, followed by dozens of motorbikes and rickshaw pullers.
 In an interview, Sumarni later explained that she felt sad and confused, as she couldn’t remember where the Priangan residential police station was.
 A policeman eventually stopped her at an intersection, noticing her exhaustion, and took her to her family’s house in a truck.

 Sumarni was said to be depressed over her failed attempt to sue her lover, Muhammad Jahja Ali, whom she claimed was the biological father of her child.
 On 8 August, she filed a report against Ali with the police.

 After being found depressed and sick, Sumarni was cared for by a pedicab driver, who took her to a shaman named Mamah Atjeng for treatment.
 Sumarni then lived with Atjeng for two months.
-She was later discovered by journalist Hajat Tatos Kusuma, who took her to Bandung Advent Hospital in Coblong, Bandung.
+She was later discovered by journalist Hajat Tatos Kusuma, who took her to Bandung Adventist Hospital in Cipaganti, Coblong.
 At that time, she was living alone, had lost a considerable amount of weight, and was suffering from a lung infection.

 After being treated for a week, Sumarni's health began to improve.
 However, she later received and ate black sticky rice from an anonymous person, which caused her health to deteriorate.
-The doctors planned to perform an operation on her, but Sumarni died on 13 May 1966 at 11:53 PM (UTC+07:00), at the age of 38.
+The doctors planned to perform an operation on her, but Sumarni died on 13 May 1966 at 11:53 WIB (UTC+07:00), at the age of 38.
 Her doctor, Benjamin K. Supit, stated that she died from poisoning.
 On 13 June, Harian Selecta reported that Sumarni's death was due to complications from a long-standing illness, compounded by continuous bouts of diarrhea, which led to dehydration.